capistrano/rvm/README.md

 # RVM 1.x Capistrano 3.x integration

-An automated version of the integration requiring minial configuration.
+An automated version of the integration requiring minimal configuration.
 Includes task to install RVM and Ruby.

 ## Installation